christosgalano/christosgalano.github.io/_posts/2023-11-01-cicd-guide.md

 ### Smoke tests

-Smoke testing comprises of relatively shallow yet wide tests that validate the application's critical components.
+Smoke testing comprises relatively shallow yet wide tests that validate the application's critical components.
 It is often a short and low-cost test that may rapidly assess if the application has properly launched in production.

 If your CI/CD processes have reached a certain level of maturity, it is advisable to include a step for smoke testing.
-In this step you deploy your infrastructure changes to a temporary environment.
+In this step, you deploy your infrastructure changes to a temporary environment.
 By leveraging this approach, you can ensure that the changes behave as expected, ensure that the infrastructure is provisioned and configured as intended,  and finally minimize the risk of introducing unforeseen issues or disruptions in the live system.

 ## Best practices